 College is a time of immense change for any teen who is just finishing up high school—and it’s never too early to start preparing your students for all that lies ahead.

-Use these 34 new writing prompts to help your high schoolers learn how to prepare for college and get excited for all the amazing adventures they’re about to have!
+Use these 34 writing prompts to help your high schools learn how to prepare for college and get excited for all the fantastic adventures they’re about to have!

 How to Prepare for College: 34 Writing Prompts for High Schoolers